SWEN-661-Team-2/team_2_project/README.md

 └── README.md
 ```

-Each folder under `apps/` will eventually contain a functioning prototype representing the CareConnect concept.

----

 Each prototype folder under `apps/` will eventually represent a platform-specific UI based on the CareConnect concept.

 ---